Where do ideas come from?

 Other writers start with a character, someone so interesting, so intriguing that they can almost tell the story on their own.

-Other writers begin with the story itself, an idea inspired by a newspaper snippet, something someone says, a sudden sense of what if?
+Other writers begin with the story itself, an idea inspired by a newspaper snippet, something someone says, a sudden sense of ’what if?’

 Some write for additional reasons, to get a point over, to add to our knowledge of the world or to make us think about an issue in a different way.

-Whatever your motivation - and there will be many others - one thing is certain: if it drives you to sit down in front of that computer or lift up that pen, its got to be worth writing about.
+Whatever your motivation - and there will be many others - one thing is certain: if it drives you to sit down in front of that computer or lift up that pen, it’s got to be worth writing about.

 Creating the triangle